DE-Shaw-Assignments/dbms-assign-2/README.md

 9. **Schedule Table:** Columns store atomic values, and each record is uniquely identified by the `ScheduleID`.

 ### For 2NF
+In all tables all values are dependent onlyon IDs of the tables which are uniques not partially dependent on any other attributre.

+### For 3NF
 In feedbacks table PassengerID could have been omitted for feedbacks meant for reservations but to make calculations less I stored PassesngerID also.
+Whenever there was many to many relationship I ensured to make seperate table to make it normalized.
+In Rest all tsbles 3NF has been achieved as there is no transitive dependency in any table.

 ## Writeup for swiggy

 ### For 1NF